gluoksnis/trello-toggl-integration/README.md

 - **Total Time**: Blue badge showing total time tracked (Xh Ym)

 ## Troubleshooting

+### Problem: "Card scope not available without card context" error

+**This has been fixed!** The Power-Up now uses board-level configuration.

+If you still see this error with the updated code:
+- Make sure you're using the latest version of all files
+- Clear your browser cache
+- Hard refresh Trello (Ctrl+F5)

 ### Problem: Power-Up doesn't show up after enabling